phammanh029/phammanh029.github.io/flutter.md

  - Finished with error: Gradle build failed to produce an Android package. comment out split apis
+  -  BlocProvider.of() called with a context that does not contain a Bloc of type missing set bloc type
 # useful package
 - dismissable control with behavior (https://pub.dev/packages/flutter_slidable)